maxloopinmok/weekly-report/36 - 2023 Monday April 17 to Sunday April 23.md

 ### 9) Testing Parsr and other PDF text extraction tools
 - I've tried Parsr but unsure if it has run properly because output file with text extracted from pdf is not found.
-- I've found and tried successfully an alternative: pdf2htmlEX.
+- I've found and tried successfully an alternative: pdf2htmlEX, but I've realised that this Docker image creates HTML files riddled with excessive CSS and JavaScript.
 - Some relevant links:
     - https://pypi.org/project/parsr-client/
     - https://github.com/axa-group/Parsr
     - https://github.com/axa-group/Parsr/blob/master/server/defaultConfig.json
     - https://github.com/axa-group/Parsr/issues/663
     - https://github.com/smucclaw/usecases/tree/main/vue/pdf2htmlex

+To Do:
+- To try Pandoc.

 # Secondary Tasks: